ortus-docs/coldbox-docs/Routing/eventbuildlink.md

 # Building Routable Links

-In your views, layouts and handlers you can use the `buildLink` method provided by the request context object to build routable links in your applicaiton.
+In your views, layouts and handlers you can use the `buildLink` method provided by the request context object to build routable links in your application.

 ```js
 buildLink(